-- (a) The media representative shall produce valid press credentials that shall be prominently displayed at all times while in areas otherwise closed to the public. - (b) Media representatives may be prevented from interfering with emergency operations and criminal investigations. - Based upon available resources, reasonable effort should be made to provide a safe staging area for the media that is near the incident and that will not interfere with emergency or criminal investigation operations.
+- (a) The media representative shall produce valid press credentials that shall be prominently displayed at all times while in areas otherwise closed to the public.
+Media representatives may not bring or facilitate the transport of an unauthorized person into a closed area unless it is for the safety of the person. - (b) Media representatives may be prevented from interfering with emergency operations and criminal investigations. - 1.
+Based upon available resources, reasonable effort should be made to provide a safe staging area for the media that is near the incident and that will not interfere with emergency or criminal investigation operations.
 All information released to the media should be coordinated through the [PIO] or other designated spokesperson. - (c) No member of this [department/office] who is under investigation shall be subjected to media visits or interviews without the consent of the involved member (Government Code § 3303(e)). - (d) Media interviews with individuals who are in custody should not be permitted without the approval of the Chief of Investigations and the express consent of the person in custody.